Prathviraj-B-N/serverSideTesting/README.md

-Certainly!
-Here's a tailored README template for your server-side web applications testing project focusing on a calculator application:
+# Calculator Server-Side Web Applications Testing

-Calculator Server-Side Web Applications Testing README Project Overview:
+Project Overview:
 This project focuses on testing a server-side calculator application using CIM (Computation-Independent Model), ATG (Application Test Generation), and end-to-end flow testing strategies.
 The goal is to model the server-side code interactions and create effective test cases for comprehensive coverage.